 You’re a homeowner, so you’ve been on the buyer’s end of a closing before.
 But what’s it like from the seller’s standpoint?
 The biggest piece of the puzzle to understand is the price you will need to pay to close the deal.

 Selling a home in Georgia isn’t all profit.
-You are responsible for paying the real estate agents involved in the transaction — typically 3 percent of the final sale price to your agent and another 3 percent to the buyer’s agent.
-So, on a $500,000 sale, you would likely subtract $30,000 in Realtor fees.
-Additionally, if you still have a loan on the property, you will need to hand over a check to pay off your mortgage.
+As the seller, you are responsible for paying the real estate agents involved in the transaction — typically 5 to 6 percent of the home’s sale price, which gets split between your agent and the buyer’s agent.
+So, on a median-priced $349,900 sale, you would likely pay around $19,244 in Realtor fees.
+Additionally, if you still have a loan on the property, some of your proceeds will go toward paying off your mortgage.

-- Escrow fees: Be prepared to pay an escrow fee for management of the transaction’s funds.
+- Escrow fees: Be prepared to potentially pay an escrow fee for management of the transaction’s funds.
 This cost varies, but you can likely split it with the buyer.

-- Attorney fees: Part of your closing costs in Georgia will include the payment for the attorney who oversees the closing.
-This attorney represents the lender.
-However, if you hire your own lawyer to help you handle the contract, which is a smart idea, you will need to pay that fee at closing as well.
+Attorney fees: If you hire a real estate attorney to protect your interests in the deal, which is a smart idea, you will need to pay that fee at closing as well.
 The amount will vary based on their hourly rate and how much time they spend on your transaction.

 Are you ready to get the ball rolling with your sale?
 The best step you can take is setting up interviews with a few different real estate agents to find an agent who knows your area well, who you can work well with, and who can help you get the most value for your property.